-Many companies learn the hard way when it comes to business credit scores and indexes (Dun & Bradstreet, Experian, Equifax, & more)– they don’t pay attention to credit until it stands in the way of opportunities, some don’t even know they are losing partnerships and new business due to poor or less-than-competitive credit scores/indexes.
+Many companies learn the hard way when it comes to business credit scores and indexes, they don’t pay attention to their company credit until it stands in the way of opportunities.
+Some are not aware that they can lose partnerships and new business due to poor or less-than-competitive credit scores/indexes.

 On the other hand, business owners/managers who do consider their business credit scores may hit a wall when it comes to building them.
 Many vendors do not report payment information at all to the business credit bureaus – you could be using a great vendor for 10 years and have no idea that they have never reported your payment history.
-To find vendors who do report you must go through the timely process of researching the vendor’s procedure toward reporting payment data.
+To find business credit vendors who do report, you must go through the timely process of researching their procedures toward reporting payment data.

 To help open the door for you, below are 5 starter vendors who will report your payment information.

-Before we go there, make sure to follow all the steps to business credit building and establishing.
+Before you start, make sure to follow all the steps to business credit building and establishing.
 There is more to having strong business credit than paying on time.

-- Incorporate your business: To build credit your business much be a legal entity.
+- Incorporate your business: To build credit your business must be a legal entity.

 - Set up your EIN and DUNs numbers.